-"Kitty Q accomplishes something almost unthinkable: the app explains the complex world of quantum physics to children and teenagers in a clever, playful and understandable way.
-This is what educational apps should look like today," says media expert Thomas Feibel from the Berlin Office for Children's Media in his assessment of the game app "Kitty Q - a Quantum Adventure", which was also nominated by an expert jury in the categories "Education" and "App" for the German Children's Software Award TOMMI 2021.
+"Kitty Q accomplishes something almost unthinkable: The app explains the complex world of quantum physics to children and teenagers in a clever, playful and understandable way.
+This is what educational apps should look like today," says media expert Thomas Feibel from the Berlin Office for Children's Media in his assessment of the game app "Kitty Q - a Quantum Adventure", which was also nominated by an expert jury in the Education and App categories of the German Children's Software Award TOMMI 2021.

 Exploring quantum physics by playing

 The game app revolves around more than 20 exciting brain-teasers based on scientific facts from quantum physics.
 Anyone who wants to find out what is behind the puzzles can access popularized background knowledge from Kittypedia.
 The articles will be unlocked as soon as the respective puzzle is solved.

 "The app nimbly brings our often difficult-to-understand field of research, quantum physics, into children's everyday lives.
 I find this particularly appealing because our reality is indeed full of phenomena from quantum physics.
 But they take place on such a small scale that we can't perceive them.
 In the game, however, they can be experienced," emphasizes Matthias Vojta, Chair of Theoretical Solid State Physics at Technische Universität (TU) Dresden and spokesperson of the Dresden branch of the ct.qmat research alliance.